Deep regularization networks for inverse problems with noisy operators: Implementation and results

 This plot confirms the training success and that the selected architecture for R-Nets provides sufficient complexity to capture the regularization maps at all time steps.
 Moreover, the validation loss trajectory in Fig.~\ref{lvb} indicates that $\text{t} = 1000$ may be a good point to stop training in Step 1, although overfitting is not observed over longer training periods.
 Step 2 of training is then followed over the interval of epochs $\text{t} \in [2001 \,\,\, N_{s_t}]$ with the learning rate of $5\!\times\!10^{-8}$.
 Here, $N_{s_t}$ signifies the epoch where the stop training flag $s_t$ turns one according to Algorithm~\ref{AL2}.

 Fig.~\ref{bil} reports the (training and validation) loss trajectories in Step 2 of training basic R-Nets along with the trajectories of all relevant (absolute and relative) measures to the stop training criteria.
 Fig.~\ref{bil} highlights that, in Step 2, as $\text{t}$ increases, the validation loss shows diminishing returns which opposes the training loss behavior at sensing steps $t_3$, $t_4$, and $t_5$ which points to overfitting.
-To prevent the latter, the proposed criteria in Algorithm~\ref{AL2} stops saving the model as soon as \beq\lb{SCN}
+To prevent the latter, the proposed criteria in Algorithm~\ref{AL2} stops saving the model as soon as